 Meetings may be held twice per year at preapproved City locations and will be held at a time to cause the least possible interference with work site operations.
-The Union and the Personnel Director or designee will agree on meeting locations, dates, and times.
+The Union and the Personnel Director or their designee will agree on meeting locations, and dates, and times.

 Attendance at the meetings will be voluntary for employees.
-All material presented or distributed by the Union at the meetings shall be approved in advance by the Personnel Director or designee.
+All material presented or distributed by the Union at the meetings shall be approved in advance by the Personnel Director or their designee.

-Section 11.3 Management shall provide the Union and the Personnel Director or designee with a copy of all written personnel policies, safety policies or non-operational work rule changes affecting employees within any work area as soon as reasonably possible.
-Such issues shall be presented at least thirty (30) days prior to implementation in order to provide the Union or the Personnel Director or designee an opportunity to provide feedback.
+Section 11.3 Management shall provide the Union and the Human Resources Director Personnel Director or designee with a copy of all written personnel policies, safety policies or non-operational work rule changes affecting employees within any work area as soon as reasonably possible.
+Such issues shall be presented at least thirty (30) days prior to implementation in order to provide the Union or the Human Resources Director Personnel Director or designee an opportunity to provide feedback.